aleen42/PersonalWiki/Programming/JavaScript/Framework/webpack/webpack_and_react/webpack_and_react.md

 > *.html

 Files of sites like (`*.html`) will be placed in the root of this project or if using Laravel, the place will be other one outside this project.
+What files emitted by webpack will be in `/build`, imported by sites.